What started as a Top 10 article, has spun slightly out of control coming to a rest at the 15 Best Acoustic Guitars For Every Budget.

 Great price, solid wood construction, top end electronics and smooth to play.
 Plus, it won’t leave the bank balance in the red.
 An incredible instrument, you will not go wrong with this guitar.

-You might be surprised to see a mini acoustic guitar feature on this list but ever since Ed Sheeran came on stage with his people have been loving them, and I am no different.
+You might be surprised to see a mini acoustic guitar feature on this list but ever since Ed Sheeran came on stage with his people have been loving them, and I’m no different.
 Mini guitars are super comfortable to play while still having great sound.

-Barre chords should not be a chore and for those with small hands they will find this guitar much more comfortable to play that a full size one thanks to the shorter scale length.
-LIke the previous Taylor guitar we featured this one is made with layered tonewoods making it less susceptible to humidity and temperature changes making it perfect for those who are traveling.
+Barre chords should not be a chore and for those with small hands, you’ll find this guitar much more comfortable to play than a full size one thanks to the shorter scale length.
+Like the previous Taylor guitar we featured, this one is made with layered tonewoods making it less susceptible to humidity and temperature changes making it perfect for those who are traveling.

 The S6 has been around a long time and it was a close second for the best acoustic guitar in this list.
 This guitar features great action for comfortable playing as well as a really bright tone.
 The perfect practise and session guitar.

 Godin always make great guitars and the Seagull S6 is no exception.
 A beautifully crafted guitar making premium sound all the more affordable.

 This guitar is also great to sing along with, the balanced midrange tones from the Cedar top make a great accompaniment for vocals.
 I was actually talking to someone on twitter who had their Seagull S6 stolen out of their car and my heart bleeds for them having lost such an incredible instrument.